TheJambo/Steam-Profile-Picture-Bot/README.md

 ```

 ## Final words
-This is one of my first Bash scripts ever written, so don't hold any mistakes against me.
+This is one of my first Bash scripts ever written, so do not hold any mistakes against me.
-I'm not sure about my stance on providing support.
-You can certainly try contacting me for support, but don't expect me to fix every issue you're having.
-I managed to get this working
+I am not sure about my stance on providing support.
+You can certainly try contacting me for support, but do not expect me to fix every issue you might have.
+I managed to get this working from scratch in around 5 hours, so you should too.

+If you do have any questions, you can contact me on [Steam](http://steamcommunity.com/id/Andriux/).

 ## Acknowledgments
 * [Stackoverflow](https://stackoverflow.com/), for being Stackoverflow.